jaysoo/nx-react-book/manuscript/introduction.md

 Okay, the last bullet point is a bit of a joke, but there are common concerns regarding monorepos in practice.

-## Common concerns
+## Common concerns regarding monorepos

-There are a few common concerns that folks may have when they consider using a monorepo.
+There are a few common concerns that people may have when they consider using a monorepo.

 - Continuous integration (CI) is slow
 - Everyone can change my code